 Write for DIALOGUE

 Experiencing significant vision loss--or know someone who is?
-On this free audio cassette and with its accompanying print booklet, readers will find words of encouragement and resources to help cope with diminishing sight.
+In this free handbook, readers will find words of encouragement and resources to help cope with diminishing sight.
 Others have experienced similar feelings and share how they coped when they first got the news.
 You will hear people who went through this life-altering event and have gone on to lead full, productive lives.
 Call or email to request your free copy today.
-WHERE DO I GO FROM HERE? will soon be available in audio CD format, thanks to the generous asssistance of the Spirit Mountain Community Fund.
+WHERE DO I GO FROM HERE? is now available

 Tips for Hospital Staff Members and Caregivers